Types of Degrees Petroleum Technology Majors Are Getting

 Online Petroleum Technology Programs

-In 2018-2019, 42 schools offered a petroleum tech program of some type.
+In the 2020-2021 academic year, 35 schools offered some type of petroleum technology/technician program.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|